What Are Fapiao And Why Do They Matter?

 Rely on Your Relocation Provider

-When it comes to fapiaos, companies are not in it alone.
-Organisations can look to their corporate relocation providers to help create a fapiao policy and implement measures to track and monitor the fapiao issuance.
+When it comes to fapiao, companies are not in it alone.
+Organizations can look to their corporate relocation providers to help create a fapiao policy and implement measures to track and monitor the fapiao issuance.

 For more information, or for assistance with the creation of a fapiao policy and/or implementation measures please contact us at email@example.com.

-Jialin Chia, Marketing Manager, Asia and Middle East, SIRVA
+Jialin Chia, Senior Regional Marketing Manager, APAC and Middle East

 Lisa Marie DeSanto, Content Marketing Manager